 Each year, we like to emphasize the importance of discipleship and mentoring as a part of our Confirmation process.
 A mentor is simply someone who will spend time with a confirmation student in order to discuss the topics covered during each retreat.
 We do this because students who are known well by a broad number of adults in their life have a better chance of growing and sticking with their faith throughout their life.

 A word about mentors

 As with all adults who volunteer to work with our students, mentors need to be safe and trusted.
-Each candidate will go through an interview process with Jeff and will have a background checked performed.
+Each mentor will go through an interview process with Jeff and will have a background checked performed.
 Once approved, mentors will be trained and equipped to work with your child.
 We’re going to request that mentors meet with their student at the church for accountability purposes.
 Preferably, we'd like for students to meet with their mentor on Thursdays anytime from 4:00-8:00 pm while there are other people at the church.
 There can be flexibility in the meeting time, this is just a suggestion.

 Confirmation ends with a ceremony where the work the students have accomplished is celebrated!
 In order to have integrity with this celebration, students must meet a set of minimum requirements.
 While we would LOVE for every student to be at everything, we realize that this is nearly impossible.
 Here are the guidelines to follow:

 Students are required to be at all retreats unless otherwise discussed with Jeff at least a week before the retreat.

 Students should meet with their mentors at a minimum of 3 times between retreats.